ElektraInitiative/libelektra/src/plugins/toml/README.md

 # TODO: Documentation

-## NULL keys
+## NULL/empty keys
-The plugin supports null keys.
-They are represented as special string of value '!ELEKTRA_NULL!' in a toml file, since toml doesn't support empty assignments.
-Be aware that a string of that value (full string must match exactly) will always be translated into a null key.
+The plugin supports null and empty keys with the help of the [null](../null/README.md) plugin.

 ## Requirements:

     - The plugin needs Flex (TODO: min version) and Bison (minimal version 3).

 ## Strings
-Although the plugin can read any kind of TOML string (bare, basic, literal, basic multiline, literal multiline) it will write back literal strings as basic strings.
-Multiline literal strings are mapped to multiline basic strings.
+Although the plugin can read any kind of TOML string (bare, basic, literal, basic multiline, literal multiline) it will write back all non-bare strings as basic strings (and it's multiline version of it).
-Therefore, you must treat any string you set with `kdb set` as a basic string and mind possible escape sequences and special meaning of quotation characters.
-Also be carful to not create invalid escape sequences, which lead to invalid TOML files.
+Therefore, any string set with `kdb set` must be treated as a basic string and possible escape sequences and special meanings of quotation characters must be taken care of.

 Example
 ```